Blondazz/quad-tree-and-image-compressor/README.md

  Desired ratio - How much of a node has to be covered with a color group set by the tolerance for it not to split anymore (max 1).
 ## Output images
  The quad tree image is saved under the name "quadTreeBitmap.jpg" while the compressed image made using the tree is saved under "compressed.jpg".

+The program is not very optimised so it may take a while for pictures bigger than 1200x1200px